How to Plant, Grow, and Care for an Apricot Tree

 Planting

 Dig a hole just large enough for the root ball to fit, and create a small cone of soil in the center of the hole to help the roots spread outward and downward.
 If you’re planting a young grafted tree, make sure the graft faces north, out of the searing sunlight.
 Return the soil to the hole and add water, pushing the soil down as you go, eliminating air pockets.
-Then fill in the empty spaces.
+Then, fill in the empty spaces.

 Create a small berm around the edge of the planting area so water can pool and funnel to the roots.
 Then, spread a thin layer of compost and mulch on top, leaving a few inches of space between the mulch pile and the tree trunk.
 You can use a tree trunk protector if desired.
 Affix the tree to two very sturdy stakes at each side of the tree, using loops of wire threaded through a piece of garden hose.
 The soft hose segments will protect the trunk from the wire, and the stakes keep the sapling tree upright in strong winds.